Nothing Left to Lose (novel)

 Nothing Left to Lose is a 2017 horror novel by Dan Wells published by Tor Books.
-It is the sixth and final installment of the John Wayne Cleaver series, following Over Your Dead Body (2016).
-The novel concludes the story of sociopathic teenage protagonist John Cleaver and his hunt of an ancient network of demons who call themselves "the Withered."
-After bringing his best friend Brooke back to her home and family, John travels to Arizona to find Rain, the Queen of the Withered.
+It is the sixth and final John Wayne Cleaver series installment, following Over Your Dead Body (2016).
+The novel concludes the story of sociopathic teenage protagonist John Cleaver and his hunt for an ancient network of demons who call themselves "the Withered".
+After bringing his best friend, Brooke, back to her home and family, John travels to Arizona to find Rain, the Queen of the Withered.
 In what appears to be a simple, small town, John has to face multiple demons, all while trying to hide from the FBI.
-Critical reception of Nothing Left to Lose was mostly positive, and the book was nominated for both an AML Award and a Dragon Award.
+Critical reception of Nothing Left to Lose was mostly positive, and the book was nominated for an AML Award and a Dragon Award.
 It has been published in English, Spanish, and German.
 The audiobook version is narrated by Kirby Heyborne.

 Development

 Like the earlier books in the series, Nothing Left to Lose required research on Wells's part of embalming and other aspects of a mortuary.
 He also drew upon his experiences traveling to Germany to write about John's travels in the second trilogy of the series.
 Wells wanted to write the novel in such a way that new readers not familiar with John or his past would be able to understand the events that occur in this sixth book.
-He asserted in an episode of the podcast Writing Excuses that Nothing Left to Lose would be the last book in the John Cleaver series.
+In an episode of the Writing Excuses podcast, he asserted that Nothing Left to Lose would be the last book in the John Cleaver series.
 He has, however, mentioned the possibility of releasing short stories "about some of [John's] travels the books only hint at."